atulmittalg/TicTacToe_v4/README.md

     - Declaring Player O is winner when first row is filled with 3 'O' tokens.
     - Declaring Player O is winner when second row is filled with 3 'O' tokens.
     - Declaring Player O is winner when third row is filled with 3 'O' tokens.
+    - Declaring Player X is winner when Left to Right Diagonal is filled with 3 'X' tokens.
+    - Declaring Player O is winner when Left to Right Diagonal is filled with 3 'O' tokens.